tauinger-de/training.spring-adv/README.md

   * http://localhost:8080/swagger-ui/index.html
   * http://localhost:8080/v3/api-docs/

-### v405
+### v405 - Order Microservice

-The backend is rebuilt so that only the `order` business domain is included and for `customer` and `product` is accessed via Feign client to separately deployed microservices.
+The backend is rebuilt so that only the `order` business domain is included and `customer` and `product` services are accessed via Feign clients from separately deployed microservices.

-* removed central classes from `customer` and `product`, in particular
+* removed most business classes of `customer` and `product`, in particular repositories and REST controllers
-  * repositories
-  * REST controllers
 * introduction of new API clients
 * rewrote service classes so that they now use API clients instead of repositories